 The content on your category pages should be useful to those in the early stages of the buying process, and it should also include a clear call to action.
 Mention leading or well-known brands, provide useful information about the products and for new or obscure products, don’t forget to mention usage occasions.
 Also, sprinkle lots of action verbs in your content, and stay in active voice whenever possible.

 Even if you’re not an eCommerce operation, your pages may benefit from category pages that are beneficial to the reader.
-Here’s a page from Zillow about homes for sale in a specific city:

 What should the content cover?

 Part of satisfying search intent in today’s SEO landscape is ensuring that you cover the semantically related topics to your target keyword well.

 Remember that Google is ranking semantically complete content highly these days, which means you should be crafting content that covers all the semantically related keywords and topics.